OIST Science Festival

 Kid's Lecture (Target Audience: Children)

-*Please note that the time has changed since the flyer was printed.
+*Please note that the lecture time has been changed since the event flyer printed.

 13:15-14:15 Seminar Room (Target Audience: Children)